Best Things to Do in Paraty, Brazil You Can't Miss

 Apart from the settlement itself which is worth checking, Trindade is home to several pristine beaches and natural pools.
 It is incredible how many beaches are close to Paraty, but the number has a big advantage.
 You will rarely find the hot spots around the town crowded.

-To get to Trindade, go to the Terminal in Paraty, the bus leaves every hour on an hour.
+To get to Trindade, go to the Terminal in Paraty, the bus leaves every hour on an hour or join a guided tour.

 # 12 FINE DINING